 The Pitfalls of the 21st Century

-The twenty-first century will be the first century in three thousand years to record a steep decline in human population—perhaps this century will herald the beginning of the end for our species.
-In this universe, there is no mercy for creatures that have lost their will to survive; the fate of the dinosaurs awaits us if we can’t rediscover that instinct which Nietzsche calls “the barbaric (romanticist) will to power (survival).”
+The twenty-first century will be the first century in three thousand years to record a steep decline in human population.
+Perhaps this century will herald the beginning of the end for our species.
+In this universe, there is no mercy for creatures that have lost their will to survive.
+The fate of the dinosaurs awaits us if we can’t rediscover that instinct which Nietzsche calls “the barbaric (romanticist) will to power (survival).”

 Saturday, August 15, 2020

-Religious Movements Versus Philosophical Movements
+Religious Movements Versus Ideological Movements

 How to Read History?